 The Colorado Fuel and Iron Co. responded by evicting more than 1,000 strikers and their families from company housing near the mines.

 They set up a make-shift camp just outside the gates of the company.
-Within weeks a tent-city had been created as other workers joined the strikers, in protest against the Rockefeller-owned company.
+Within weeks a tent-city had been created as other workers joined the immigrant strikers to protest against the Rockefeller-owned company.

 An entire winter would pass with the strikers holding out— living in tents with nothing but the hand-made fires to keep them warm from the brutal Colorado winter.
 They armed themselves to protect their families from roaming gangs of brutes that were sent into the tent colony by the company bosses to harass and intimidate the strikers.